Gilbert and Sullivan: Trial by Jury

 In 1874, Gilbert wrote a short libretto on commission from producer-conductor Carl Rosa, whose wife would have played the leading role, but her death in childbirth cancelled the project.
 Not long afterwards, Richard D'Oyly Carte was managing the Royalty Theatre and needed a short opera to be played as an afterpiece to Offenbach's La Périchole.
 Carte knew about Gilbert's libretto for Rosa and suggested that Sullivan write a score for it.
-Gilbert read the piece to Sullivan in February 1875, and the composer was delighted with it; Trial by Jury was composed and staged, at the Royalty, in a matter of weeks.
+Gilbert read the piece to Sullivan in February 1875, and the composer was delighted with it; Trial by Jury was composed and staged in a matter of weeks.

 The piece is one of Gilbert's humorous spoofs of the law and the legal profession, based on his short experience as a barrister.
 It concerns a breach of promise of marriage suit.
 The defendant argues that damages should be slight, since "he is such a very bad lot," while the plaintiff argues that she loves the defendant fervently and seeks "substantial damages."
 After much argument, the judge resolves the case by marrying the lovely plaintiff himself.
 With Sullivan's brother, Fred, as the Learned Judge, the opera was a runaway hit, outlasting the run of La Périchole.
 Provincial tours and productions at other theatres quickly followed.

 Fred Sullivan was the prototype for the "patter" (comic) baritone roles in the later operas.
 F. C. Burnand wrote that he "was one of the most naturally comic little men I ever came across.
 He, too, was a first-rate practical musician....
 As he was the most absurd person, so was he the very kindliest...."
 Fred's creation would serve as a model for the rest of the collaborators' works, and each of them has a crucial comic little man role, as Burnand had put it.
 The "patter" baritone (or "principal comedian", as these roles later were called) would often assume the leading role in Gilbert and Sullivan's comic operas, and was usually allotted the speedy patter songs.

 After the success of Trial by Jury, Gilbert and Sullivan were suddenly in demand to write more operas together.
 Over the next two years, Richard D'Oyly Carte and Carl Rosa were two of several theatrical managers who negotiated with the team but were unable to come to terms.
 Carte proposed a revival of Thespis for the 1875 Christmas season, which Gilbert and Sullivan would have revised, but he was unable to obtain financing for the project.
 In early 1876, Carte requested that Gilbert and Sullivan create another one-act opera on the theme of burglars, but this was never completed.